Kilian-Luque/NodeWebScraper/README.md

   What does it do?

-  Extract the data of the products that match with a given search text and a given price (or range of prices) and it's sent to the interested Slack users by a Slack bot.
+  Extract the data of the products that match with a given search text and a given price (or range of prices), it's stored in a json file called "data.json" and it's sent to the interested Slack users by a Slack bot.

-  How to execute?
+  How to execute it?

   Needs at least two parameters: a search text and a price.
 A third parameter can be included as optional: a maximum price, to set a range of prices [price, maximumprice].